DirtyHairy/r77-firmware-ng/README.md

 in a well-ventillated area (not under a stack of books).
 If the temperature gets to hot, the device should just throttle the clock and get slower but, again, **you are using this at your own risk**.

+You can disable overclocking by setting `DONT_OVERCLOCK` (see below).
+This may stop consoles with buggy hardware from crashing, but you will get audio jittering in very demanding (DPC+,CDF) games.

 # Hacking the firmware

 What follows are technical details and instructions for hacking and developing the firmware.